 - a.
 The Contractor shall be responsible for repair of damage to building exterior and interior, drives, curbs, streets, walks, grass, shrubbery and trees, which was caused by workmen or equipment employed during progress of work.
 All such repairs shall be made to satisfaction of the Owner's Representative, at no cost to the Owner, or reimburse the Owner if the Owner elects to make repairs.
 For landscape damage, the Owner shall make such repairs.
 Compensation for these repairs shall be determined by the Owner's Representative using the "Valuation of Landscape Trees, Shrubs, and other Plants" as published by the International Society of Arboriculture, as last revised. - b.
-Construction Project Fencing: - Fencing requirements, as indicated on Drawings, shall be constructed of 9 or 11-gauge chain link not less than six (6) feet in height and not more than 2-inch mesh with posts spaced not more than ten (10) feet apart and all corner and gate posts fastened to concrete.
-All other posts shall be sufficiently secured in ground to maintain proper and adequate support of fence.
-Fenced in area shall have at least two (2) access gates and all gates shall be lockable.

-- (2) Fence screening fabric shall be used on all perimeter fencing.
-Fabric shall be black in color, full height of the project fence, securely attached and properly maintained throughout the duration of the project. - (2) Using existing landmarks, lamp posts, trees or other Owner property for support of fencing is strictly prohibited unless a written waiver is obtained from Owner's Representative. - (3) Use of ribbon, snow fence, chicken wire, rope, and wooden barricades as fencing is prohibited. - (4) Fencing shall be maintained in an "as-installed" condition throughout the life of the project. - (5) The Contractor may use used fencing provided it is in good condition and is satisfactory to the Owner's Representative. - c.
-Preserving and Protecting Existing Vegetation: - (1) Protection and compensation for damages: - (a) Trees and shrubs within work area designated to remain shall be protected from damage during construction by fixed chain link fencing or armoring as indicated on Drawings or specified herein.
+Preserving and Protecting Existing Vegetation: - (1) Protection and compensation for damages: - (a) Trees and shrubs within work area designated to remain shall be protected from damage during construction by fencing or armoring as indicated on Drawings or specified herein.
 Plant protection devices shall be installed before work has begun and shall be maintained for duration of work unless otherwise directed by Owner's Representative. - (2) Plants within work area designated for removal shall be removed by Contractor. - (3) To prevent compaction of soil over tree roots, vehicles or equipment shall not at any time park or travel over, nor shall any materials be stored within drip line of trees designated to remain. - (4) Owner's Representative will stop work immediately when proper measures are not being employed to protect trees and shrubs.
-Contractor will be notified to resume work after required protection measures are implemented. - (5) Pruning of limbs necessary to repair damage or provide clearance for work shall be done by the MU Landscape Services Department.
+Contractor will be notified to resume work after required protection measures are implemented - (5) Pruning of limbs necessary to repair damage or provide clearance for work shall be done by the MU Landscape Services Department at the direction of the Owner's Representative.
 Limbs shall be cut off cleanly and cut surfaces treated according to established horticultural standards.